Angioplasty and Stents Offer No Advantage Over Medications Alone

 In spite of the research we already have documenting the dramatic effectiveness of nutritional interventions 8,10-12 and the futility of angioplasty and stent placement, this obviously still has not been sufficient to change the practices of conventional cardiologists.
 There are too many economic forces working against it.
 Nevertheless, for optimal atherosclerosis reversal and angina relief, my clinical experience with hundreds of patients with advanced heart disease, (confirmed by nutritional intervention studies) demonstrates that optimal nutritional therapy (ONT), with a vegetable-based, high-nutrient (Nutritarian) diet — focused on vegetables, beans, fresh fruit, seeds and nuts — is dramatically more effective than PCI or OMT.
 This approach has already been demonstrated to be more effective than other nutritional interventions at lowering cholesterol; if we compare the published effects of dietary interventions on LDL cholesterol levels, a low-fat plant-based diet reduced LDL by 16%, but a Nutritarian diet reduced LDL cholesterol by 33%.13,14 This data and my results offer more evidence to suggest that a nutritarian diet is ideal and by including more greens, beans, seeds and nuts leads to even more dramatic results and long-term benefits for heart disease patients.

-Of course, larger more definitive studies are needed — exactly one of the initial goals of the Nutritional Research Project.
+Of course, larger more definitive studies are needed.
 Only with better controlled and documented research results can we foster increased awareness and acceptance of the therapeutic effects of a Nutritarian diet for heart disease patients.

 1. Boden, W.E., et al., Optimal medical therapy with or without PCI for stable coronary disease.
 N Engl J Med, 2007.
 356(15): p.
 1503-16.